vibewell25/vibewell/docs/docs/guides/auth-hook-standardization.md

 ## Overview

-This guide outlines the standardization process for authentication hooks in the Vibewell platform.
+This guide outlines the standardization process for authentication hooks in the VibeWell platform.
 The codebase currently contains multiple authentication hook implementations, which has led to inconsistencies, code duplication, and maintenance challenges.
 This guide aims to establish a clear standard and migration path to a unified authentication approach.

 ## Table of Contents